unHACKINGgod/iTheater/README.md

 # iTheater
-* The goal is to be able to track every posible movie showing in a theater in your city.
+* The goal is to be able to track every posible movie or tv show available for streaming online for free.

 #OUT PUT

-* Name Of The Theater.
-* List Of movie(Name Of Movie, Type Of Movie).
-* Movie Start Time.
-* Search Parameter(City and Date)
+* Movies & Tv Shows

 #RESOURCE
 * Data Collection(We will create and collect our own data)

 #How To Run The Application

-* npm start
+* node index.js